 Jesus went all the way through the tests and still didn't break.
 If we believe we will break in the face of temptation, we will break in the face of temptation.
 If we believe we can do all things in Christ who strengthens us ...
 WOW, can you imagine what such belief, such faith, will do in us?

-My devotional reading on Tuesday startled me at first, but I've lived with it for a few days now and shared it on various platforms, now I share it with you:
+A recent devotional reading startled me at first, but I've lived with it for a while and now I share it with you:

 What tests are you facing right now?